 The T-Rex Company

 The previous article outlined the fundamental problems facing traditional matrix organizations in an environment of fast-moving, innovative markets.
 Becoming a “T-Rex company” certainly sounds like a great idea these days.
 But what does that actually mean?
 How is it actually done?
+The answer involves two preconditions and a carefully scripted implementation plan.

 Preconditions